 Section 6.
 TREASURER-ELECT.
-There shall be a Treasurer-Elect of the Association who shall be elected to a one (1)-year term by the full membership in alternate years.
+There shall be a “Treasurer-Elect” of the Association who shall be elected to a one (1)-year term by the Voting Members in alternate years.
 The Treasurer-Elect shall assist the Treasurer and shall become the Treasurer after serving one (1) year as Treasurer-Elect.

 Section 7.
 SECRETARY.
-The Secretary shall serve a two (2)-year term, and shall keep the minutes of all meetings of members and of the Board of Directors.
+The “Secretary” shall serve a two (2)-year term, and shall keep the minutes of all meetings of Association Members and of the Board of Directors.

 Section 8.
 SECRETARY-ELECT.
-There shall be a Secretary-Elect of the Association who shall be elected to a one (1)-year term by the full membership in alternate years, not to coincide with the election of the Treasurer-Elect.
+There shall be a “Secretary-Elect” of the Association who shall be elected to a one (1)-year term by the Voting Members in alternate years, not to coincide with the election of the Treasurer-Elect.
 The Secretary-Elect shall assist the Secretary and shall become Secretary after serving one (1) year as Secretary-Elect.

 Article VII: ENDOWMENT

 Section 2.
 MANAGEMENT.
 The management of the AAAR's Endowment Fund shall be vested with an Endowment Committee.
-The Endowment Committee shall be responsible to the AAAR's Board of Directors and shall work with the Finance Committee and other Society Committees to achieve the mission and vision of the Endowment Fund.
-Legal fiduciary responsibility for the AAAR Endowment Fund shall be vested with the AAAR Board of Directors.
+The Endowment Committee shall be responsible to the AAAR's Board of Directors and shall work with the Finance Committee and other Association committees to achieve the mission and vision of the Endowment Fund.
+Legal fiduciary responsibility for the AAAR Endowment Fund shall be vested with the Board of Directors.

 Section 8.
 REPORTING.
 The Treasurer shall annually prepare a report on the performance and status of the Endowment Fund.
 This report shall include the status of all individual subfunds at the beginning and end of each year, the amounts of funds contributed by donors during the year, the return on investment, and the amount and purpose of disbursements from the Endowment Fund and a list of contributors with the exception of any donors who wish to remain anonymous.
-The Annual Report of the Endowment Fund shall be reviewed with the Endowment Committee and presented to the AAAR Board of Directors at the Winter Board Meeting.
-The Treasurer will update the report before the annual conference and the Endowment Committee will create a summary report to present to AAAR membership at the Annual Business Meeting of AAAR and to publish on the AAAR Web site.
-The AAAR President with support of the Endowment Committee shall send an appropriate annual report to each Donor.
+The annual report of the Endowment Fund shall be reviewed with the Endowment Committee and presented to the Board of Directors at the Winter Board Meeting.
+The Treasurer will update the report before the annual conference and the Endowment Committee will create a summary report to present to AAAR membership at the annual meeting of the Association Members and to publish on the AAAR web site.
+The President with support of the Endowment Committee shall send an appropriate annual report to each donor.

 Article VIII: AMENDMENTS

 Section 1.
 PROPOSAL OF AMENDMENTS.
-Amendments to these Bylaws shall be proposed in any of the following ways:
+Amendments to these Bylaws may be proposed in any of the following ways:

 a.
 By Single Member.
-Any member may submit, in writing, a proposed amendment to the Board of Directors.
-Upon approval by said Board, it shall request the Bylaws Committee to review the proposed amendment in accordance with Section 4 of this Article.
+Any Association Member may submit, in writing, a proposed amendment to the Board of Directors.
+The Board may then direct the Bylaws Committee to review the proposed amendment in accordance with Section 4 of this Article.
 Upon receipt of the recommended language of the proposed amendment from the Bylaws Committee and approval by the Board of Directors, said Board shall direct the notice of the proposed amendment be given in accordance with Section 2 of this Article.

 b.
 By Petition of Twenty Members.
-A proposed amendment bearing the signatures of not less than twenty (20) members entitled to vote may be submitted, in writing, to the Bylaws Committee.
-Said Committee shall review the proposed amendment in accordance with Section 4 of this Article.
-Upon receipt of the recommended language of the proposed amendment from the Bylaws Committee and approval of the Board of Directors, said Board shall direct that notice of the proposed amendment be given in accordance with Section 2 of this Article.
+A proposed amendment bearing the signatures of not fewer than twenty (20) Voting Members may be submitted, in writing, to the Bylaws Committee.
+The Bylaws Committee shall review the proposed amendment in accordance with Section 4 of this Article.
+Upon receipt of the recommended language of the proposed amendment from the Bylaws Committee and approval of the Board of Directors, the Board shall direct that notice of the proposed amendment be given in accordance with Section 2 of this Article.

 c.
 By Petition of One-Hundred Members.
-A proposed amendment bearing the signature of not less than one-hundred (100) members may be submitted, in writing, to the Board of Directors.
-Upon approval by at least five (5) members of the Board, it shall request the Bylaws Committee to review the proposed amendments in accordance with Section 4 of this Article.
+A proposed amendment bearing the signature of not fewer than one-hundred (100) Voting Members may be submitted, in writing, to the Board of Directors.
+Upon approval by at least five (5) Directors, the Board of Directors shall direct the Bylaws Committee to review the proposed amendments in accordance with Section 4 of this Article.
 Upon receipt of the recommended language of the proposed amendment from the Bylaws Committee, the Board shall submit the proposed amendment to the membership for adoption in accordance with Section 5 of this Article.

 d.
 By the Bylaws Committee.
-The Bylaws Committee may submit a proposed amendment, in writing, to the Board of Directors.
-Upon approval by the Board of Directors, said Board shall direct that notice of the proposed amendment be given in accordance with Section 2 of this Article.
+The Bylaws Committee may, in its own initiative, submit a proposed amendment, in writing, to the Board of Directors.
+Upon approval by the Board of Directors, the Board shall direct that notice of the proposed amendment be given in accordance with Section 2 of this Article.

 Section 2.
 NOTICE OF AMENDMENT.
-Notice of any proposed amendment, for which notice is required, shall be distributed to each member entitled to vote, at such address as appears in the records of the Association.
-Said notice shall be distributed not less than thirty (30) days prior to the Annual Business Meeting at which such amendment is to be discussed.
+Notice of any proposed amendment, for which notice is required, shall be distributed to each Voting Member, at such address as appears in the records of the Association.
+Said notice shall be distributed not less than thirty (30) days prior to the annual meeting of the Association Members at which such amendment is to be discussed.
 Publication of said notice in any official publication of the Association shall be deemed to be notice for purposes of this section.

 Section 3.
 DISCUSSION OF AMENDMENT.
-Any proposed amendments for which notice has been properly given shall be in order for discussion by the members at the Annual Business Meeting.
-The Board of Directors shall submit the proposed amendment to the membership for adoption in accordance with Section 5 of the Article before the next year's Annual Business Meeting.
+Any proposed amendments for which notice has been properly given shall be in order for discussion by the members at the annual meeting of the Association Members.
+The Board of Directors shall submit the proposed amendment to the Voting Members for adoption in accordance with Section 5 of this Article before the next year's annual meeting.

 Section 5.
 SUBMISSION OF AMENDMENT.
-All proposed amendments, which are to be submitted to the membership, shall be transmitted to all members entitled to vote together with secret, sealed ballot envelopes for voting or electronic voting as provided for in Article IV, Section 4e.
+All proposed amendments, which are to be submitted to the membership, shall be transmitted to all Voting Members together with secret, sealed ballot envelopes for voting or electronic voting as provided for in Article IV, Section 4e.

 Section 6.
 VOTING ON AMENDMENT.
-The adoption of the amendment shall require a vote in its favor of two-thirds (2/3) of votes cast.
+The adoption of the amendment shall require a vote by the members of the Association in its favor of two-thirds (2/3) of votes cast.
 The votes shall be required to be returned to the Association not later than sixty (60) days after the mailing of the proposed amendment.
 The same provision for verification and vote tabulation by tellers, as specified in Section 4e of Article IV, shall be used.

 Section 7.
 ADOPTION OF AMENDMENT.
-Should the proposed amendment(s) receive two-thirds (2/3) of the votes cast, the amendment(s) shall become effective immediately, shall be made a part of these Bylaws, and the membership shall be notified accordingly.
+Should the proposed amendment(s) receive two-thirds (2/3) of the votes cast by all Voting Members, the amendment(s) shall become effective immediately, shall be made a part of these Bylaws, and the membership shall be notified accordingly.

 Article VIII: DISSOLUTION OF THE ASSOCIATION

 Section 1.
-The Association shall be dissolved upon passage of a Proposal of Dissolution which shall require three-fourths (3/4) of the membership or whenever the membership becomes fifty (50) or less individuals.
+The Association shall be dissolved upon passage of a Proposal of Dissolution which shall require three-fourths (3/4) of the Voting Members or whenever the membership becomes fifty (50) or fewer individuals.